dirkjanm/firefox-send-to-xbmc/README.md

 ## About
 Sends YouTube videos, video and music links to Kodi for playback.
 Adds a right click menu for links pointing to YouTube and audio/video files for direct playback on your TV with Kodi.
-Works with XBMC Eden and later, as well as with Kodi Helix.
+Works with XBMC Eden and later, as well as with Kodi Helix and newer.

 Version 2.0 of the plugin was made open source and placed on GitHub.
 This version rewrote the whole server management part of the plugin, adding support for multiple servers and adding the basics for a lot of extra features

+Version 3.0 is a complete rewrite of the extension into a WebExtension, granting compatibility with Firefox 57.

 ## Setup XBMC/Kodi
 Under System -> Services:
  * Web Server -> Make sure it's enabled and a password is set